-As mentioned above, Butano State Park and Big Basin Redwoods State Park offer campgrounds near Pescadero.
+As mentioned above, Butano State Park offers campgrounds near Pescadero.

 I just spent a night camping there and had a great time.
 There are flush toilets, a dish washing station, drinking water, and plenty of hiking trails that start in the campgrounds.

-If you’re looking for something slightly more glamorous, Costanoa Lodge offers cabins, tent bungalows, and regular ol’ campgrounds!
+If you’re looking for something slightly more glamorous, Costanoa Lodge offers a glamping option in Pescadero.
+They have cabins, tent bungalows, and regular ol’ campgrounds!
 Check out their website for more information on pricing and availability due to COVID.

 Hostels and Hotels Near Pescadero